West Bank: Key Information & Historical Context

 There is another war Israel is waging – in the West Bank.

 Violence in the West Bank has sharply increased in recent years.
-For example, in 2025 alone Israeli military raids and outright demolition of Palestinian communities in the West Bank caused nearly 50,000 Palestinians to be violently kicked out of their homes in the West Bank.
+For example, in 2025 alone Israeli military raids and demolition of entire Palestinian communities in the West Bank caused nearly 50,000 Palestinians to be violently expelled from their lands and homes.

 In one recent case, the Israeli army destroyed the Palestinian refugee camps in Jenin and Tulkarem, with at least 70 percent of Jenin city’s roads bulldozed.
-Sadly, this image from the West Bank looks exactly like Gaza.
-There is a reason for this.
-Palestinians survey a destroyed road following an Israeli raid near Tulkarem, in the occupied West Bank on March 4, 2024 [Sergey Ponomarev/Getty]
+Sadly, the above image from the West Bank looks a lot like Gaza.

 Source: There is another war Israel is waging – one that is not making headlines, Aljazeera, Jan 20, 2026